 Chadwick School's college counseling office guides students and families through the college admissions process, helping the students select and gain admission to colleges and universities appropriate to their interests and demonstrated abilities.
-Chadwick's curriculum is designed to meet or exceed the entrance requirements for the University of California and, by extension, any undergraduate liberal arts college or university in the United States.
+The Chadwick School curriculum is designed to meet or exceed the entrance requirements for the University of California and, by extension, any undergraduate liberal arts college or university in the United States.
 The curriculum prepares the conscientious student for study at the collegiate level while allowing those with special gifts and/or interests to take advanced level courses in all disciplines.
-The success of the college-preparatory academic program and the college counseling program is not measured by the number of students who gain admission to a particular college or list of colleges, but by the appropriateness of each placement and the high quality of the work of our students once they are in college.
+The success of the academic program and the college counseling program is not measured by the appropriateness of each placement and the high quality of the work of our students once they are in college.